Kotop3ska/Kriterika/README.md

 The application is built using a three-tier architecture: PostgreSQL DBMS + Java server (Spring Boot) + React client (TypeScript).

 Functionality:
-- Film search with filtering by genre, country, and year
+- Film search with filtering by genre and country
 - Film card viewing with data from Kinopoisk API
 - Registration and authorization (JWT)
 - Creating, editing, and deleting reviews